 Fairgrounds Sewer System Project - Completed June 2014.
 The project was funded by a $100,000 Department of Natural Resources and Conservation Renewable Resources Grant with approximately $194,000 funded by Park County.

 Fleshman Creek Urban Restoration Project - Completed June 2014.
-The purpose of the project was to restore and enhance a two-mile reach of Fleshman Creek.
+The purpose of the project was to mitigate flooding and to restore and enhance a two-mile reach of Fleshman Creek.
+Work included the installation of six precast box structures, installation of 3200' of sewer line and lift station and stream restoration.
 The $3.2 million project was largely funded (90%) through federal and state grants and work activities were completed in June 2014, ahead of schedule.

 Gardiner Gateway Project- Completed June 2017.
 This $25 million+ multi-agency project addressed a multiple range of use issues and opportunities along the boundary of Gardiner Montana and the North Entrance to Yellowstone National Park.
 The Federal Lands Access Program provided the primary funding mechanism for the project.